Best Bat Facts

 The Misconceptions & Mystery Around Bats – Let’s Stick to the Bat Facts

-There have been many fictional stories told of gruesome bat behaviour and the power of their bite.
+- There have been many fictional stories told of gruesome bat behavior and the power of their bite.

 Common Backyard Birds